BigPolarBear1/factorization/README.md

 Update: Grinding grinding grinding...
 I got some more work done...
 I was hoping to find some algebraic structure in this setup that I could exploit... and there actually is one.
 Was just able to figure it out.
 I'll try and push some updates tomorrow.

+Update: While in iceland I'm going to study Galois theory.
+In my first year I actually spent a considerable amount of time learning basic number theory and working with quadratic congruences... and now Galois theory is my next road block that I'm definitely going to need to study properly.
+I have done every possible manipulation that can be achieved now in Z/Z... it's time to dig deeper.
+Anyway.. there is still a lot that can be done purely in Z/Z and its not something I am abandoning.
+I have figured out the math for 2nd degree.. will try to release a PoC tomorrow.. but to make this approach work.. eventually this will need to be generalized to higher degrees.
+It should be do-able though.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>